 As a qualified teacher I am extremely familiar with the school environment, working for many years in both mainstream and SEN settings including EBD, PMLD and hearing impaired settings.

-Since becoming a Clinical Psychologist I have offered direct support in schools, which has included, seeing individual children, supporting parents, consultation to school staff, teaching classes (e.g. SEAL/PSHCE topics), running groups (e.g. anger management, stress reduction, exam/stress management), supporting in additional provision settings, observations and assessment, leading assemblies, training parents, supporting at open days and consultation to the senior team.
+Since becoming a Clinical Psychologist I have offered direct support in schools, which has included, seeing individual children, supporting parents, consultation to school staff, INSET and twilight training, teaching classes (e.g. SEAL/PSHCE topics), running groups (e.g. anger management, stress reduction, exam/stress management), supporting in additional provision settings, observations and assessment, leading assemblies, training parents, supporting at open days and consultation to the senior team.

 This support has come in a variety of forms, either funded centrally through the Targeted Mental Health in Schools (TaMHS) project, through schools using their pupil premium or through local authority or cluster initiatives.
 Some schools choose to buy in just one programme (such as a time-limited weekly group for a vulnerable selection of young people), others want an ongoing presence in the school (half a day a week/fortnight to attend team meetings, offer individual therapy, run ongoing programmes and support staff).